-Wordmaps FAQs: Ebook and PDF Book Indexes
+Wordmaps FAQs: Digital Book Indexes

 I’m writing an eReader ebook.
 Why should I hire an indexer?

 People tell me to omit an index to my eReader ebook!
 Why?

 Should I tell my indexer I plan to do an eReader ebook?

 I’m writing a downloadable PDF book?
 Why do I need an index?